17 fabulously easy tips and tricks to stop mindlessly eating

 11. Groups: When you are with 1 other person you’ll eat 35% more, with a group of 4 it’s 75% more and with 7 or more it’s 96% more!

 12. Nice restaurants: You are likely to eat more with low lights, soft music, muted colors and an attentive wait staff.
+Use the staff to learn more about how the food is cooked and ask your server about which dishes are healthiest.
+(Read more about how to prevent temptation while out to eat.)

 13. Distractions: If you eat while you work or read or watch TV, or do anything in addition to eating, you’re going to eat more.
 Smell the roses.
 Live in the moment.
 Taste your food.